Aquilegia vulgaris ‘Green Apples’

 Aquilegia vulgaris ‘Green Apples’ Seed can be sown indoors at any time, or scattered directly in the garden during autumn or early spring.

-Sow the seed onto the surface of good quality seed raising mix.
+Indoors for quick plants: First sow the seed onto the surface of good quality seed raising mix.

 Now pat gently to ensure the seeds have good contact with the surface.

 Then cover with sieved mix / washed sand / or fine grit to a depth of the seeds diameter.

 Now thoroughly moisten the sown punnet by standing it in a shallow water bath.

 So the moisture percolates through to the top from the bottom.